 Mabel T. Boardman

-Mabel T. Boardman, a prominent early 20th century leader and secretary of the American Red Cross for many years, suggested the idea for the windows to the Women’s Relief Corps of the North and the United Daughters of the Confederacy, two organizations of Civil War women.
-Each organization contributed $5,000 and the three windows were created for a total of $10,000.
-The contributions of these two organizations confirmed the dedication of the building “In Memory of the Heroic Women of the Civil War.”
+Mabel T. Boardman, a prominent early 20th-century leader and secretary of the American Red Cross for many years, suggested the idea for the windows to the women of the north and south.
+Each group contributed $5,000 and the three windows were created for a total of $10,000.
+The contributions of these two groups confirmed the dedication of the building “In Memory of the Heroic Women of the Civil War.”

-The Women's Relief Corps of the North donated the left panel.
+The panel on the left was donated by women of the north.
 Miss Boardman stated that it was inspired by Henry Wadsworth Longfellow’s poem, Santa Filomena, that glorified the work of Florence Nightingale: “A lady with a lamp shall stand in the great history of the land, a noble type of good, heroic womanhood.”
 Louis Comfort Tiffany’s St. Filomena, noted for her healing powers, is surrounded by attendant maidens who provide love and compassion.
 One carries a shield emblazoned with the Red Cross emblem.
-She is followed by Hope, carrying a banner with an anchor on painted on it.
+She is followed by Hope, carrying a banner with an anchor painted on it.
 By her side is Mercy, bearing gifts.
 Next is Faith, who carries a torch and palm fronds and Charity who offers a healing drink.
 In the foreground, a mother holds her child, who has gathered flowers, while in the background, a maiden carries the Red Cross banner.

-The central panel was a gift of both organizations.
+The central panel was a gift from both women in the north and south.
 The panel portrays an army of gallant knights in armor, carrying spears, and mounted on horses as they head into battle.
 The central figure carries a large flag with the Red Cross emblem in the center.
 He rides a white steed bedecked with a jeweled saddle and bridle.
 These “Tiffany Jewels" are colored glass stones that are embedded in the windows.
 Near the feet of the trotting horse lies a fallen warrior who is receiving food and aid from a faithful comrade.
 The window expresses that even in the middle of battle, there is still a time and a place for humanitarian behavior.

-The right panel was given by the United Daughters of the Confederacy.
-According to Miss Boardman, a great friend of the American Red Cross, Nobel Peace Prize winner Elihu Root suggested the theme for this window.
-It depicts Una, wife of the Red Cross knight in Edmund Spenser’s highly allegorical epic, The Faerie Queen.
-The story depicts proper human behavior.
+The right panel was given by women of the south.
+According to Miss Boardman, Nobel Peace Prize winner and great friend of the Red Cross, Elihu Root suggested the theme for this window.
+It depicts Una, wife of the Red Cross knight in Edmund Spenser’s highly allegorical epic, The Faerie Queen written in 1590.
 Una represents Truth.
-She is the graceful central figure in the panel with an abundance of good deeds (flowers) overflowing her apron.
+She is the central figure in the panel with an abundance of flowers overflowing her apron.
 Maidens accompany her.
 One carries a cross and another a lamp of wisdom.
 Behind her is a banner with a heart, symbolizing love.
 Other women carry Red Cross banners.
 A young woman kneels in front of Una holding a shield with the Red Cross emblem on it.
 The shield inspired the design of the Tiffany award, the highest recognition that an American Red Cross staff member can receive.